vimeo/psalm/docs/annotating_code/type_syntax/atomic_types.md

 ### `mixed`

 This is the _top type_ in PHP's type system, and represents a lack of type information.
-Psalm warns about `mixed` types when the `totallyTyped` flag is turned on, or when you're on level 1.
+Psalm warns about `mixed` types when the `reportMixedIssues` flag is turned on, or when you're on level 1.

 ### `never`
 It can be aliased to `no-return` or `never-return` in docblocks.
 Note: it replaced the old `empty` type that used to exist in Psalm